kiva/aries-guardianship-agency/README.md

 docker-compose -f docker-compose.kiva-network.yml
 ```

-If you run into conflicts with docker images from another file clean things up with: docker rm -f $(docker ps -aq)
+If you run into conflicts with docker images from another file clean things up with: `docker rm -f $(docker ps -aq)`.